vidaud/seta/seta-doc/docs/general/docker-architecture.md

 ### Containers
 For SeTA we are using two types of containers:

 - Stateless Containers: These types of containers do not persist data, i.e., their data is deleted as soon as they are stopped.
-In SeTA the containers of this type are: *seta-api*, *seta-nginx*, *seta-ui*, *seta-doc*, *seta-react*
+In SeTA the containers of this type are:

     - seta-api: service that communicates with the docker client in order to elaborate the queries to the Elasticsearch engine that come from the web app.
 Is included the functions by which this raw data is parsed, normalized, and enriched before it is indexed in Elasticsearch.
 The process of index in Elasticsearch, it is also included in this container.